 - Marketing is upset with Sales because Sales is not following up on the leads they are working so hard to generate.

-- Sales is upset with Marketing, because they feel the quality of the leads are poor.
+- Sales are upset with Marketing because they feel the quality of the leads is poor.
 They have tried to follow up, but to no avail, and the leads they have spoken with are not actually interested in the product.

 b) Sales and Customer Success are upset with each other.